 Stem cell transplantation

 Our academic clinical training programme has expanded significantly in recent years, with 12 fellows currently who are clinically active.
 Following Dr Lynn Quek’s award of the first Clinical Fellowship on the joint Oxford University-Celgene Programme, Dr Sarah Gooding continues to build on this success with her Clinical Fellowship.
-We will support training programmes for research nurses in priority areas.
+Funds have been awarded to Allied Healthcare Professionals in the nursing, pharmacy and laboratory haematology teams.